-- 1. Consider the impacts of climate change on species at risk habitat. - 2.
-Evaluate the cumulative impacts of species at risk policy on a healthy economy. - 3.
+1. Consider the impacts of climate change on species at risk habitat.

+- 2. Evaluate the cumulative impacts of species at risk policy on a healthy economy. - 3.
 Contribute to functioning ecosystems and working landscapes. - 4.
 Undertake, share, and consider socio-economic impact analysis.

-I look forward to working with your government to improve the effectiveness of species at risk policy and ensure a balanced approach between a healthy environment and economy.
-This change to the CFSA has the potential to significantly reduce administrative burden, costs, and business uncertainty while ensuring a continued commitment to the highest standards of sustainable forest management.
+I look forward to working with your government to improve the effectiveness of species at risk policy and ensure a balanced approach between a healthy environment and vibrant economy.
+This change to the CFSA has the potential to significantly reduce administrative burden, costs, and business uncertainty, while ensuring a continued commitment to the highest standards of sustainable forest management.

-I would be happy to meet with you at your earliest convenience to discuss the best path forward to ensuring positive outcomes for species at risk while keeping people in this province working.
+I would be happy to meet with you at your earliest convenience to discuss the best path forward for ensuring positive outcomes with respect to species at risk, and for keeping people in this province working.